 Judge criticises 'malicious louts' who delayed paramedics trying to treat Sheffield dad after fatal pub stabbing

+Judge criticises 'malicious louts' who delayed paramedics trying to treat Sheffield dad after pub stabbing

 As he sent the man responsible for murdering Macaulay Byrne to prison, a judge condemned the ‘shocking’ lack of co-operation following the fatal stabbing outside the Gypsy Queen pub.